SaladLab/Akka.Interfaced/docs/DefineActor.md

 }
 ```

-If you want to ensure compiled-time type-safety,
+If you want to ensure compile-time type-safety,
 `Akka.Interfaced.CodeVerifier` can help you.
-It scans all classes in a project and validate interface contract.
+It scans all classes in a project and validates interface contracts.
-With previous `GreetingActor` class, verifier reports following error.
+For `GreetingActor` class, verifier reports following errors.

 ```
 !
 Cannot find handler for HelloWorld.Interface.IGreeter.Greet